KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/strategies/README.md

 ### check_status_tip_element function

 This function checks the open piping elements and if their height is larger than a maximum value of the pipe height or too small then the function changes the pipe properties: PIPE_EROSION and PIPE_ACTIVE to false.
+In this case the function sets grow parameter as false.
+As well the grow is set to false if all piping elements are open.

 ![check_status_tip_element.svg](check_status_tip_element.svg)

 ### save_or_reset_pipe_heights function

 This function sets values of PREV_PIPE_HEIGHT and PIPE_HEIGHT parameters based on 'grow' input value.
-If grow is equal to true then PREV_PIPE_HEIGHT value is assigned to PIPE_HEIGHT value.
-If grow is fail then PIPE_HEIGHT value is assigned to the PREV_PIPE_HEIGHT value.
+If grow is equal to true which means the piping is growing then PREV_PIPE_HEIGHT value is assigned to PIPE_HEIGHT value.
+If grow is false then PIPE_HEIGHT value is assigned to the PREV_PIPE_HEIGHT value.

 ### Interaction with Interface classes.